Docoppolis/Docoppolis-Web-Server/README.md

 ## 🧩 Project Structure

-The source code now lives under a `src/` directory with responsibilities split by concern:
+The source code lives under a `src/` directory with responsibilities split by concern:

 ```
 Docoppolis-Web-Server/